 The next step is to split the dataset into the testing and training parts so that after training the models, we can use the testing dataset to evaluate the performance.

 #Training and testing data from sklearn.model_selection import train_test_split # storing the input values in the X variable x_data = dataset.iloc[:,[0,13]].values # storing all the ouputs in y variable y_data = dataset.iloc[:,14].values # splitting dataset x_train, x_test, y_train, y_test = train_test_split(x_data, y_data, test_size = 0.3, random_state = 0)

-We have assigned 70% of the data to the training and the remaining 30% to the testing data.
+We assigned 70% of the training data to the training and the remaining 30% to the testing data.